 Keeping that in mind, here some practical tips, gleaned from professional conciliators, that can help you resolve personal conflict:

+Affirm the Relationship.
 Affirm the relationship before clearly defining the problem.
 For example, "Our relationship is important to me.
 But when you don't return my calls, I feel rejected and unimportant."
-Avoid blaming the other person and saying, "You make me feel…" Instead, say, "When you do ‘A', I feel ‘B'. " Dr. Henry Cloud and Dr. John Townsend, How to Have That Difficult Conversation You’ve Been Avoiding (Grand Rapids: Zondervan0 2005), 51.*
+Avoid blaming the other person and saying, "You make me feel…" Instead, say, "When you do 'A', I feel 'B'."1

 By applying these practical tips and tools for resolving conflict to your relationships, you can turn obstacles into opportunities to demonstrate the love and power of the gospel.
 What's more, you will know the deep, abiding joy that comes through obedience to God's Word.